Patience (Peter Hammill album)

 band.
-Hammill was "K", Evans was "Brain", Ellis was "Fury",Potter was "Mozart".
+Hammill was known as "K", Evans was known as "Brain", Ellis was known as "Fury" and Potter was known as "Mozart".

-"Patient", "Traintime" and "Comfortable" have all been played regularly by Hammill in live performance in recent years.
+"Patient", "Traintime" and "Comfortable" have all been played regularly by Hammill in live performance in later years.

 "Just Good Friends" was re-worked for Hammill's 1984 album The Love Songs.

 Track listing

 All songs written by Peter Hammill.